Rupu-s/airguard_new/README.md

 flutter build web
 ```

-The generated web files will be available inside:
+The generated files will be located at:

 ```text
 build/web/